zukunft/zukunft.com/README.md

 - cl (Code Link)           - a text used to identify one predefined database entry that triggers to use of some program code
 - sf (Sql Format)          - to convert a text for the database

+object extensions
+- _min (MINimal)           - the minimal object used for the frontend API and only valid for the session user
+- _exp (EXPort)            - the export object that does not have any internal database references

 database change setup
 ---------------------